mjpclab/go-http-file-server/README.md

 --listen-tls <ip|port|:port|ip:port|socket> ...
     Similar to --listen, but force to use TLS mode, will failed if cert or key is not specified.

+--hostname <hostname> ...
+    Specify hostname associated with current virtual host.
+    If hostname starts with ".", treat it as a suffix, to match all levels of sub domains.

 -r|--root <directory>
     Root directory of the server.
     Defaults to current working directory.